 # Terminal 2

-Finally, start the theme server application, which will take the AST from the content server in Terminal 1 and render it for you to preview:
+Start the theme server application, which will take the AST from the content server and render it for you to preview:

 # Terminal 3